dexpetkovic/cv/README.md

     * Setting up and developing upon data streaming solution with Kafka, Camel, Mule, ElasticSearch, Spring, Grails, Docker
     * Data analysis with Pandas, Jupyter, d3.js
 * 06/2012 – 01/2017 Senior System Engineer at Liberty Global B.V.
-    * As member of Liberty Global OTT streaming solution architecture & engineering team, I was busy with architecture of various system components, defining and managing cloud (micro)services infrastructure, CDN content delivery, Adobe AEM and their integration
+    * As member of Liberty Global OTT streaming solution architecture & engineering team, I was busy with architecture of various system components, defining and managing AWS (micro)services infrastructure, CDN content delivery, Adobe AEM and their integration
     * Software development in Python
-    * Through work with high availability services I acquired deep knowledge of web and backend application design, streaming technologies, HA scalable infrastructure, cloud orchestration technologies and full stack network protocols
+    * Through work with high availability services I acquired deep knowledge of web and backend application design, streaming technologies, HA scalable infrastructure, AWS cloud and full stack network protocols
     * Data analysis with Jupyter, Wireshark, Conviva, Omniture
     * Performing code reviews and overall system troubleshooting
 * 01/2012 – 05/2012 System/Network Engineer IPTV – Consultant at T-Mobile Netherlands B.V.
-    * As member of T-Mobile Network Engineering team, I was building functional specifications, architecture and performing integration of Huawei IPTV platform
+    * As member of T-Mobile Network Engineering team, I was building functional specifications, architecture and performing hands-on system integration of Huawei IPTV platform
 * 07/2009 – 12/2011 Senior IPTV Network Engineer at Intracom Telecom Serbia
     * I was a 3-member team lead in Serbia.
 The team was busy with designing and building the platform over the years to 100000+ users in Telecom Serbia
     * As team lead I was responsible for reviewing of system architecture, full-scale system & network hands-on troubleshooting, development of Perl/Python/Bash system management and monitoring solutions.